Apply for up to £1,000 to deliver your event and take part in a national festival of public engagement with research

 When your application is successful, you’ll get:

-- Continuing advice and support from BU’s public engagement team on all areas of planning, promoting delivering, evaluating your activity.
+- Continuing advice and support from BU’s public engagement team on all areas of planning, delivering, evaluating your activity.